Princeton45/DevOps-Cloud-Resume-Challenge/README.md

 ![api_gateway_error](https://github.com/Princeton45/DevOps-Cloud-Resume-Challenge/blob/master/images/api_gateway_error.png)

-The API Gateway started throwing a timeout log error ( enabled logging for the API then created a log group in cloudwatch using the APIs ARN or lambdas ARN to then log all the API logs to the log group) in cloudwatch.
+The API Gateway started throwing a timeout log error ( enabled logging for the API then created a log group in cloudwatch using the APIs ARN to then log all the API logs to the log group) in cloudwatch.
 Basically, the default timeout for the lambda function was 3 seconds so if a response was not heard from the lambda function back to the API within 3 seconds, it would throw an error and not load the visitor counter on my website.

 I changed the max timeout on the function to 15 minutes and now the issue doesn’t happen.